Hire in Argentina

-Employers are required to pay their employees via bank automated payroll deposits (rather than cash) and payment should be made by the 4th day of the following month.
+Employers are required to pay their employees through automated payroll deposits to their bank (rather than cash) and payment should be made by the fourth day of the following month.

 Salary payments must be accompanied by a receipt and signed by the employee.
-Details on the receipt must include place and date of issue, employees full name and address, CUIT, specific types of remuneration received, all deductions and proof of receipt.
-A copy should be provided to the employee.
+Details on the receipt must include place and date of issue, employees full name and address, CUIT (a unique tax code), specific types of remuneration received, all deductions and proof of receipt.
+The employer should provide a copy to the employee.

 Employees who have completed at least six months with the same employer are entitled to paid annual leave as follows:

-- up to 5 years of service: 14 calendar days
+- up to five years of service: 14 calendar days

-- between 5 and 10 years of service: 21 calendar days
+- between five and 10 years of service: 21 calendar days

 - between 10 and 20 years of service: 28 calendar days